TypeScriptToLua/TypeScriptToLua.github.io/docs/getting-started.md

 ### Strictest Configuration

 If you want the TypeScript compiler to be as strict as possible, then you need to enable some additional flags.
-Handily, we can extend from [the "strictest" TypeScript community config](https://github.com/tsconfig/bases/blob/main/bases/strictest.json) to abstract this away.
-Adding this to top of your `tsconfig.json` file:
+Handily, we can extend from [the "strictest" TypeScript community config](https://github.com/tsconfig/bases/blob/main/bases/strictest.json) to abstract this away by adding this to top of the `tsconfig.json` file:

 ```json
   // We extend the strictest base config: